 If you’re an intermediate Spanish speaker, a good podcast option is Españolistos, hosted by a Colombian Spanish Teacher and her American fiancé.
 The pair discusses a variety of topics, ranging from online dating to Venezuela’s economic crisis, in an effort to increase your vocabulary and improve your listening comprehension.
 The hosts also keep their conversations fun and lively, so you’re unlikely to get bored and zone out.

-Lucky for you, Babbel’s own language experts have produced a podcast just for Spanish learners.
+Babbel’s own language experts have produced a podcast just for Spanish learners.
 There are two seasons, each with different angles on language learning.
 In season 1, El Misterio de la Calle de Cervantes, we follow the story of three roommates living in Madrid after they hear strange noise coming from the flat upstairs — and from that moment on, chaos and craziness ensue!
 Then, in season 2, Errores Fosilizados, our hosts look at common Spanish mistakes that can trip you up as you’re learning the language.
 This in-house production offers intermediate to advanced learners with a little something for everyone: It mixes storytelling with expert explanations, linguistic insights, entertaining twists and challenging quizzes.

 Once you’re a little more advanced in your Spanish proficiency, we highly recommend Radio Ambulante.
 Distributed by NPR, this Spanish-language podcast features compelling, well-produced stories from across Latin America.
 Like most NPR shows, Radio Ambulante is storytelling at its finest.
 In fact, it was awarded the prestigious Gabriel García Márquez Prize for Innovation in Journalism in 2014.
 Bonus: The show’s website provides a Spanish transcript of every episode, so you can follow along on paper, as well as an English translation in case you really get stuck.